 The goal of Offene Daten was to create the prototype of a data portal for openly accessible administrative data that had not been available in Germany before.
 Offenedaten.de was used as a data catalogue for the Apps 4 Germany competition, which took place in 2011.
-In the programming competition, 77 innovative applications for citizens were programmed from 320 data sets and 112 ideas.
+In this competition, 77 innovative applications for citizens were developed from 320 data sets and 112 ideas.

 From 2014, the beta version of the portal will also contain the total metadata of the Open Data Monitor project.
 The aim was to record the offers of open data in the public sector in Germany as comprehensively as possible, to process them according to subject areas and to make them searchable in a user-friendly and geographical manner with reasonable effort. (= 11,191 municipalities, several dozen state authorities per federal state, federal authorities and public enterprises at all three levels).